1762 Arakan earthquake

 The 1762 Arakan earthquake occurred at about 17:00 local time on 2 April, with an epicentre somewhere along the coast from Chittagong (modern Bangladesh) to Arakan in modern Myanmar.
 It had an estimated moment magnitude between 8.5 and 8.8 and a maximum estimated intensity of XI (Extreme).
 It triggered a local tsunami in the Bay of Bengal and caused at least 200 deaths.
 The earthquake was associated with major areas of both uplift and subsidence.
-It is also associated with a change in course of the Brahmaputra River to from east of Dhaka (Old Brahmaputra River) to 150 km to the west via the Jamuna River.
+It is also associated with a change in the course of the Brahmaputra River from east of Dhaka (Old Brahmaputra River) to 150 km to the west via the Jamuna River.